dgraves4/streaming-03-rabbitmq/README.md

 1. Read the [RabbitMQ Hello World! tutorial](https://www.rabbitmq.com/tutorials/tutorial-one-python.html)
 1. Read the code and comments in our 2 project files: emit_message.py and listen_for_messages.py

-Don't worry if it doesn't all make sense the first time.
-Approach it like a puzzle and see what you can figure out.

 ## Task 6.
 Execute the Producer/Sender